nap2000/docs/server-admin.rst

 .. contents::
  :local:

 These notes apply if you have installed your own version of the Smap Server.
-If you are using one of our hosted servers then you don not need to worry about this page.
+If you are using one of our hosted servers then you do not need to worry about this page.

 Server Requirements